 The Saadian Tombs are known for their exquisite architecture, with intricate tiles and carved columns.
 Ben Youssef Madrasa is an old Islamic college and is a beautiful historic site.
 Unfortunately it is closed for renovations until next year.
 The Dar Si Said Museum of Weaving and Carpets is supposed to be a unique museum, with beautiful buildings and gorgeous courtyards.

 Certain cities are known for shopping for specific items – leather jackets in Italy, sandals in Greece, and a lot of cool things in Morocco.
 I knew I wanted a rug; my office has been incomplete without one, and I love the style of Moroccan rugs.
+Read my post on buying a Moroccan rug here.
 Actually a lot of Moroccan-style home goods items are trendy right now – pillows, blankets, living room poufs.
 I plan on doing a whole post on what to buy in Marrakech so stay tuned for that!
 The most important thing to know about shopping in Morocco is that you must haggle.
 Read this post about the podcast I listened to that helped me prepare to haggle in the souks.